Hochschule Karlsruhe Hochschule Karlsruhe - University of Applied Sciences

 STIBET Scholarships for International Students

-The German Academic Exchange Service (DAAD) funds with financial means from the Ministry of Foreign Affairs (AA) the combined scholarship and support programme STIBET which serves for improved assistance and support for international students as well as for hospitable and performance-lifting surrounding conditions for international students at German universities.
-The STIBET scholarships are a part of this programme.
+The German Academic Exchange Service (DAAD) funds with financial means from the Ministry of Foreign Affairs (AA) the combined scholarship and support program STIBET which serves for improved assistance and support for international students as well as for hospitable and performance-lifting surrounding conditions for international students at German universities.
+The STIBET scholarships are a part of this program.
 If you study in a Bachelor or Master degree at HKA and if you comply with the requirements mentioned below you can apply.

 There are 2 types of scholarships: